Table of Contents

 Like any (honest) MLM veteran will tell you, it’s an uphill battle when you start to prospect and recruit new distributors.

 You’ll hear things like: “Isn’t that a pyramid scheme or scam?” or “I know someone who tried that kinda business and they hated it.”

 Which is exactly why you’ll be encouraged NOT to use the term “MLM” or the name “Amway” when you first start approaching potential recruits.

-Some might say that’s a lil’ deceptive or dishonest, but I think that building some curiosity and qualifying prospects up-front is just smart marketing.
+Some might say that’s being a lil’ deceptive or dishonest, but building some curiosity and qualifying prospects up-front is also smart marketing.

 Not to mention that it weeds out the idiots and time-wasters straight away.